abeuscher/dynamicsignal-new/README.md

 This is a Wordpress theme developed for dynamicsignal.com.
 It does not leverage any interior features of Wordpress, and as such does not instantiate wp_head or wp_footer.

-This theme was reworked in the Winter of 2017/2018 top reflect new corporate branding and a new site layout.
+This theme was reworked in the Winter of 2017/2018 to reflect new corporate branding and a new site layout.

 To install, this folder should be set in the root of the backup folder from flywheel (http://getflywheel.com).